 Can I turn my conservatory into a bedroom?

-Yes, but it requires careful planning to meet insulation, privacy, and structural requirements.
+Yes, but this type of conservatory refurbishment project requires careful planning to meet insulation, privacy, and structural requirements.
 Learn more in our blog on turning a conservatory into a bedroom.